skx/purple/README.md

      {
        "id"      : "heartbeat"
-       "subject" : "The heartbeat wasn't sent for deagol.local", "detail"  : "<p>This indicates that <tt>deagol.lan</tt> might be down!</p>",
+       "subject" : "The heartbeat wasn't sent for deagol.lan", "detail"  : "<p>This indicates that <tt>deagol.lan</tt> might be down!</p>",
        "raise"   : "+5m",
      }

-Before the `5m` timeout has been reached the alert will be in the `pending` state.
+Before the `5m` timeout has been reached the alert will be in the `pending` state, after that period has passed the alert will be moved into the `raised` state.

 As you might expect the `raise` field is pretty significant.
 Expected values are: